alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 ## Specification Overview

-The Onboarding interface is implemented by an application on a target device, referred to as an onboardable.
-A typical onboardable is an AllJoyn&trade; thin client device.
-This interface allows the onboarder to send the Wi-Fi credentials to the onboardable to allow it to join the personal access point.
+The Onboarding interface is implemented by an application on a target device, referred to as an onboardee.
+A typical onboardee is an AllJoyn&trade; thin client device.
+This interface allows the onboarder to send the Wi-Fi credentials to the onboardee to allow it to join the personal access point.
 Figure 1 illustrates the relationship between an onboardee and an onboarder.

 ![onboarding-arch][onboarding-arch]